 Does 1000 Friends' mission include helping developers demolish century-old historic houses built of old-growth timber and local materials, and replacing them with infill McMansions full of glue-and-scrap board and imported vinyl and plastic?

 Are rows of new million-dollar duplexes more livablethan the lovely, historic, walkable neighborhood that Eastmoreland is today?
 Does throwing a century of old-growth timber in the landfill while cutting down acres of trees for new construction really protect forests?
-Is working with developers like Everett Custom Homes to push through RIP, and then working to protect historic houses from those developers, what this non-profit should do with the $5 million in donations it has collected from Oregonians over the past few years?
+Is working with developers like Everett Custom Homes to push through RIP, and then working to deliver historic houses to those developers' bulldozers, what this non-profit should do with the $5 million in donations it has collected from Oregonians over the past few years?

 Eastmoreland HEART Fights Back